nicolargo/glances/docs/config.rst

 .. code-block:: ini

     [amp_nginx]
-    # Nginx status page should be enable (https://easyengine.io/tutorials/nginx/status-page/)
+    # Nginx status page should be enabled (https://easyengine.io/tutorials/nginx/status-page/)
     enable=true
     regex=\/usr\/sbin\/nginx
     refresh=60
     one_line=false
     status_url=http://localhost/nginx_status

-With Glances 3.0 or higher it is also possible to use dynamic configuration value using system command.
-For example, if you to set the prefix of an InfluxDB export to the current hostname, use:
+With Glances 3.0 or higher, you can use dynamic configuration values by utilizing system commands.
+For example, if you want to set the prefix of an InfluxDB export to the current hostname, use:

 .. code-block:: ini